 Where is After Life filmed?

-From London to Buckinghamshire, here are the key locations that feature in the Ricky Gervais comedy-drama.
+From London to Buckinghamshire, here are the key filming locations that feature in the Ricky Gervais comedy-drama.

 Published:

-Season three of black comedy-drama After Life makes its Netflix debut tomorrow, with Ricky Gervais returning to play Tambury Gazette writer and widower Tony.

-The series picked up a National Television Award last year and is back for another round of dark comedy, with the likes of Diane Morgan, Paul Kaye, Mandheep Dhillon and Ashley Jensen returning to the After Life cast.
+Ricky Gervais has returned to our screens for the third and final season of black comedy-drama After Life, which made its Netflix debut on 14th January 2022.

+Gervais plays Tambury Gazette writer and widower Tony, who is left battling his grief in the wake of his wife Lisa’s death.
+The TV series boasts a star-studded cast, including Diane Morgan, Paul Kaye, Kerry Godliman and Ashley Jensen.

-With two seasons already under its belt, viewers have gotten to know the small town of Tambury pretty well by now – but is it a real place that you can visit?
+With two seasons already under its belt, viewers have gotten to know the small town of Tambury pretty well by now – but is it a real location that you can visit?

-Read on for everything you need to know about the filming locations that feature in After Life.
+Read on for everything you need to know about where After Life was filmed.

+In the meantime, why not read about what happens at the end of season 3 here.
+But be warned: spoilers follow.

 Tambury is not a real town in the UK, but is made up for the purposes of After Life.